cverluise/patentcity/docs/DD_MODEL_CARD.md

 ## 🎯 Intended use

 `de_ent_ddpatent0*` have been specifically trained on DD patents.
-The model's performance are not guaranteed out of this scope.
+The model's performances are not guaranteed out of this scope.

 ## 🔂 Versions and alternative approaches